Holidays and Traditions

 Since 1980’s many UU congregations have celebrated a water communion.
 Members bring to the service a small amount of water from a place that is special to them.
 During the appointed time in the service, people one by one pour their water together into a large bowl.
 As the water is added, the person who brought it tells why this water is special to them.
 The combined water is symbolic of our shared faith coming from many different sources.

-First Nations Day – October
+Indigenous Peoples Day – October

 “Indigenous Peoples Day” reimagines Columbus Day, changing a celebration of colonialism into an opportunity to reveal historical truths about the genocide and oppression of indigenous peoples in the Americas, to organize against current injustices, and to celebrate indigenous resistance.

-Thanksgiving / Guest at your Table – November
+Thanksgiving — November

 Winter Solstice (Yule) – December